brillentraeger/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing/02_Core_Tests.md

 #### Only run a specific test group

 This can be a subset of a suite.
-You also have the option to provide a comma-seperated list of groups.
+You also have the option to provide a comma-separated list of groups.
-For an overview of available groups see the table below.
+For an overview of available groups, see the table below.

 ```
 PIMCORE_TEST_DB_DSN="mysql://[USERNAME]:[PASSWORD]@[HOST]/[DBNAME]" PIMCORE_ENVIRONMENT=test PIMCORE_TEST=1 vendor/bin/codecept run -c vendor/pimcore/pimcore rest -g dataTypeIn